 Dec 15: The anatomy of a good date and time widget

-This is the fifteenth post in the Fastmail 2015 Advent Calendar.
+This is the fifteenth post in the FastMail 2015 Advent Calendar.
 Stay tuned for another post tomorrow.

-Following on from our post a few weeks ago on the design of a good credit card form, today we’re going to analyze the design of two other common widgets: date and time inputs.
+Following on from our post a few weeks ago on the design of a good credit card form, today we’re going to analyse the design of two other common widgets: date and time inputs.
 Getting these right was vitally important when we were designing our calendar, as they are in frequent use when creating and editing events.

 As date and time input is such a common use case, you might expect browsers to already have great support built in.
-And with HTML5, there is some built-in support in recent browsers, however, this is a non-starter for us as we still support back to Internet Explorer 8(!) in our interface.
+And with HTML5, there is some built-in support in recent browsers, however this is a non-starter for us as we still support back to Internet Explorer 8(!) in our interface.
 If the native version were amazing this might still be worth using when we can, but most of the current implementations are ugly and not super usable, plus providing support is a nightmare when it behaves differently in every alternative browser!

-So, of course, we built our own:
+So, of course, we built our own.
+Here they are:

 Let’s talk about the date input widget first.